D-Robotics/rdk_doc_en/docs/clang_development/cdev_multimedia_api_x3/bpu_api.md

 **【Parameters】**

-- `model_file_name`: Algorithm model file, which needs to be converted by Horizon AI algorithm toolchain or trained fixed-point model.
+- `model_file_name`: Algorithm model file, which needs to be converted by D-Robotics AI algorithm toolchain or trained fixed-point model.

 **【Return Type】**